capytaine/capytaine/docs/user_manual/body.rst

    )

 If no ``rotation_center`` is provided, :math:`(0, 0, 0)` is used as a default.
+Note that all coordinates are in the global reference frame, so :math:`(0, 0, 0)` is an arbitrary point on the free surface.

 The standard names used to refer to the rigid body dofs are::

    print(body.dofs.keys())